Dromediansk/mp-blog/src/markdown-pages/web-development-guide.md

 ### Learning the whole ecosystem

-> " The strength of JavaScript is that you can do anything.
-The weakness is that you will. "
+> "The strength of JavaScript is that you can do anything.
+The weakness is that you will."
 > – Reg Braithwaite

 After tutorials mentioned above I knew only particles without whole ecosystem.
 I didn't feel confident to build a complex project or apply for a web developer job.
 The holes started to fulfill (and also overflow!) when I enrolled to [The Complete Web Developer - Zero to Mastery](https://www.udemy.com/the-complete-web-developer-zero-to-mastery/) led by truly great and authentic teacher Andrei Neagoie.
-The final project was full-stack based face recognition app and [this](https://sharp-shockley-0c9ce8.netlify.com/) is my version.
+The final project was full-stack based [face recognition app](https://sharp-shockley-0c9ce8.netlify.com/).

 Besides that I also started to build my own projects and Google has become my best friend.
 My first [React](https://reactjs.org/) project was [Star Wars Scout](https://dromediansk.github.io/star-wars-scout/), in which you can find basic info about your favourite character.
 Then I spent some time by creating my own [portfolio](https://miroslavpillar.tk/) in React and [Sass](https://sass-lang.com/).
 I was truly proud on myself.
 I've also started to contribute on open-source projects, f. e.
 [ZeroToMastery](https://zerotomastery.io/) or [Fullstacktrends](https://www.fullstacktrends.com/) created by ZTM community.
 You can find all my repos on [GitHub](https://github.com/Dromediansk?tab=repositories).